-Sometimes you need to create static route to make communication with different network which is connected via different gateway than the default gateway set in your computer IP address.
-Gateways is simply a network router which route the network traffic between different networks.
-When you have more than one gateway (router) on your network, then you may need to implement static route technique on Windows 10, Windows 2012 R2 or Windows 2016 server.
-Static route will tell the Operating System to send network packets to appropriate router instead of sending to default router.
-This simple guide shows how to add and delete static route on Windows 10/2012 R2 and 2016 server Operating Systems.
+Sometimes you need to create a static route to make communication with a different network that is connected via different gateway than the default gateway.
+A gateway is simply a network router which routes the network traffic between different networks.
+When you have more than one gateway (router) on your network, then you may need to implement static route technique on Windows 10, or Windows servers or even any Operating System.
+A static route will tell the Operating System to send network packets to the appropriate router instead of sending to the default router.
+This simple guide shows how to add, delete and modify a static route to the routing table on Windows 10 and Server Operating Systems.

 Make sure you run below commands on command prompt (or PowerShell) which is opened as Administrator.